DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 - TWO_WIRE - Two wire stepper driver (eg. A4988, DRV8825) with a NEMA17 motor
 - TWO_WIRE_INV - Two wire stepper driver (eg. A4988, DRV8825) with a NEMA17 motor, with the driver's enable pin inverted

 While the pre-defined stepper driver/motor combinations above will likely be sufficient for most use cases, it is possible to define your own stepper driver configuration providing it is supported by the AccelStepper() Arduino library.
-Refer to :ref:`/ex-turntable/configure:defining custom stepper drivers`.
+Refer to `defining custom stepper drivers`_.

 DISABLE_OUTPUTS_IDLE
 _____________________